Skip to main content

 Page Navigation

 At the bottom of your browser window centered, you will find the Page Navigation.
 This is the pink colored rectangle area.
-The Page Navigation allows one to navigate to the Previous and Next Page with the arrows, or Jump to a Page by entering a page number in the field that has FC in it.
+The Page Navigation allows one to navigate to the Previous and Next Page with the arrows, or Jump to a Page by entering a page number in the field that has 100 in it.

 Selecting the Fit to width option will expand the display of the eBook page to take up the full width of the screen.
 You may not be able to see the full book page on your display in this view at once.
 You will potentially need to scroll up and down to see the contents of the page just like viewing web pages in your browser.